 Student loans that the federal government provides or guarantees usually fall into two categories: Federal Direct Loans or Federal Family Education Loans (FFELs).
 FFELs are also called "indirect loans."
-Private student loans, though, come from a bank, credit union, or private lender without government involvement.
+Private student loans, however, come from a bank, credit union, or private lender without government involvement.
 These loans are similar to any other kind of loan you might obtain from a bank or lender, like to buy a house or a car.

 For many students, available scholarships, grants, and work options won't cover all of their college costs.
 So, you might need to consider taking out student loans.
-But not all loans are created equal.

 The Department of Education makes Federal Direct Loans.
 The four main types of Direct Loans are Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.

+Direct unsubsidized loans.
 With an unsubsidized loan, you—not the government—pay the interest during all periods.
 Direct Unsubsidized Loans are available to undergraduate and graduate students without having to show financial need.

+Direct PLUS loans.
 Direct PLUS Loans are available to:

 Before July 1, 2010, the federal government also guaranteed loans that private lenders made.
-These loans—called Federal Family Education Loans or FFELs—are also considered federal student loans.
+These loans, called "Federal Family Education Loans" or "FFELs," are also considered federal student loans.
 Again, FFELs are sometimes called "indirect loans."

 In January 2010, the government passed legislation ending the FFEL program, and no FFELs were made after June 30, 2010.
 So, if you took out your federal student loan after June 30, 2010, your loan is a Direct Loan.